Apple- songs honors for Taylor Swift, Lil Baby as well as Roddy Ricch

+Apple has actually been granted for the 2nd Time, his MusicAwards In enhancement to Taylor Swift have actually been outstanding this year, particularly Hip-Hop musicians. .

-Cupertino (Reuters) – Pop Superstar Taylor Swift as well as the twice effective United States Rapper Roddy Ricch are the champions of the 2nd “Apple Music Awards”.
+Cupertino (Reuters) – Pop Superstar Taylor Swift as well as the twice effective United States Rapper Roddy Ricch are the victors of the 2nd “Apple Music Awards”.

-In enhancement, the Hip-Hop musician Megan Thee Stallion as well as her associate Lil Baby acquire a total amount of 5 honors, such as the Internet – as well as music-group revealed in Cupertino,California At the Awards Premiere in 2019, the American vocalist Billie Eilish won 3 honors (musician, Album, as well as Songwriter of the year) had, additionally, Lizzo as well as Lil Nas X. won
+In enhancement, the Hip-Hop musician Megan Thee Stallion as well as her coworker Lil Baby acquire an overall of 5 honors, such as the Internet – as well as music-group revealed in Cupertino,California At the Awards Premiere in 2019, the American vocalist Billie Eilish won 3 honors (musician, Album, as well as Songwriter of the year) had, additionally, Lizzo as well as Lil Nas X. won

 The awarding of the rewards was14 December, “will be celebrated with a week full of special Performances, Fanveranstaltungen, Interviews and more”.

-Taylor Swift (30) was “undoubtedly one of the most outstanding and highly-deserved Songwriter” – in addition to your brand-new, in the Corona-Lockdown- created document, “Folklore” program, “the most streamed Pop Album on the day of release,” as well as additionally, “a lyrical masterpiece”.
+Taylor Swift (30) was “undoubtedly one of the most outstanding and highly-deserved Songwriter” – along with your brand-new, in the Corona-Lockdown- created document, “Folklore” program, “the most streamed Pop Album on the day of release,” as well as moreover, “a lyrical masterpiece”.

 © dpa-infocom, dpa: 201119-99-387355/ 4